Hurry up! Scientists predict today will be (slightly) shorter than normal

 Last year's shortest day, July 5, 2024, was 1.65 milliseconds shorter than the usual 86,400 seconds, says Thomas Herring, a geophysicist with MIT.

-In the past, the world's timekeepers have occasionally resorted to adding in some "leap seconds" — these extra seconds keep atomic time in synch with earth's rotation as it slows.
+In the past, the world's timekeepers have occasionally resorted to adding in some "leap seconds" — these extra seconds keep atomic time in sync with Earth's rotation as it slows.
 The last time an extra second was added to the clock was in 2016.

 "I think it will be unlikely that a negative leap second will be invoked," says Herring, given that regular old leap seconds seem to be falling out of favor.